jakartaee/specifications/pull_request_template.md

 ## Specification PR template
-When creating a specificaton project release review, create two PRs with the content divided as follows.
+When creating a specification project release review, create two PRs with the content divided as follows.

 Include the following in PR#1:
 - [ ] A directory in the form wombat/x.y where x.y is the release major.minor version, and the directory contains the following.